Would you like to learn to weld quickly, without wasting your time and money?

 You’re probably going to be disappointed at my answer, because like everything that all depends on how much time and effort you put into learning how to weld.

-But, since I might have left you hanging with my response to the question “how long does it take to learn welding”, I’m going to give you a little golden nugget that could save you tons of time.
+But, since I might have left you hanging with my response to the question “how long does it take to learn to weld”, I’m going to give you a little golden nugget that could save you tons of time.

 Here is the BIG secret that will put you ahead of all the rest of those beginners out there that are struggling to make good welds…